angular/angularfire/docs/3-retrieving-data-as-lists.md

 ### API Summary

-The table below highlights some of the common methods on the `FirebaseObjectObservable`.
+The table below highlights some of the common methods on the `FirebaseListObservable`.

 | method   |                    |
 | ---------|--------------------|